 He said that private students did not meet the required criteria and needs of the job market.
 The distance education system was aimed at improving the quality

 The system will be launched with the assistance of information technology.

 He said that a large number of people wanted to receive higher education and were willing to pay for that and this could be a source of revenue for the universities.

-Dr Naqvi said that the Virtual University project was launched six years ago with a funding of Rs1 billion and its students.
+Dr Naqvi said that the Virtual University project was launched six years ago with a funding of Rs1 billion and its students were doing well in the job market.

+He said that the main objective of the distance learning system was to produce quality students.
 It is a long-term programme and the HEC was providing a forum to the universities.